-This two-week course immerses prospective operations officers into a challenging environment as they continue to hone their navigation, planning and bridge resource management skills in order to increase the level of unit readiness and promote safe mission execution during their service aboard the major cutter fleet.
+This two-week technical development course immerses prospective operations officers into a challenging environment as they continue to hone their navigation, planning and bridge resource management skills in order to increase the level of unit readiness and promote safe mission execution during their service aboard the major cutter fleet.

 This two-week pipeline course prepares personnel to serve as the operations officer on board a major Coast Guard cutter.
 The course focuses on three areas:

 - Planning: Both short range and long range patrol planning are included, the culmination of which centers around a “fully” developed patrol plan presented to a senior cutterman with prior major command experience.

 - Operational Readiness and Mission Execution: The application of skills, information and risk analysis to conduct safe and effective operations.